Exothermic welding

-Exothermic welding, also known as exothermic bonding, thermite welding (TW), and thermit welding, is a welding process that employs molten metal to permanently join the conductors.
+Exothermic welding, also known as exothermic bonding and thermite welding (TW), is a welding process that employs molten metal to permanently join the conductors.
 The process employs an exothermic reaction of a thermite composition to heat the metal, and requires no external source of heat or current.
 The chemical reaction that produces the heat is an aluminothermic reaction between aluminium powder and a metal oxide.